-Much like the previous section, as the list went along it was pretty obvious which design features would become paramount when talking about usability.
-There are two huge questions to answer about any navigational app that you are contemplating installing.
+Additionally, there are two huge questions to answer about any navigational app that you are contemplating installing.
 One, under which circumstances can you use the app?
 Two, where in the world can you use it?
 Both questions are equally important, so do not prioritize one over the other.

 To break down the first question, think about it like this.
 When you do not have access to the internet and you do not want to use your smartphone data, can you still use the app?
 Apps that download the maps and postcodes directly on your smartphone are the best as they do not need any other source to function (outside of the satellites in the sky).
 But, what good does a GPS app do for you if it is not compatible in your country?
 Outside of the United States, be sure to check if it has maps in your country or city.